- Beneficios para empleados

 Health Insurance

 Some employers must offer health insurance to full-time employees or risk a potential assessment.
-Under the Affordable Care Act (ACA), applicable large employers (ALEs) risk a potential assessment if they do not offer adequate and affordable healthcare coverage to their full-time employees and dependents and at least one full-time employee receives an ACA premium tax credit.
+Under the Affordable Care Act (ACA), applicable large employers (ALEs) risk a potential assessment if they do not offer adequate and affordable healthcare coverage to their full-time employees and dependents, and at least one full-time employee receives an ACA premium tax credit.
 In general, ALEs are companies with an average of 50 or more full-time employees, including full-time equivalents, during the prior calendar year.

 Family and Medical Leave Act Protections

-Disability Insurance
+State Disability Insurance

-Disability insurance provides partial wage replacement for employees experiencing an illness or injury, outside of the workplace, which requires them to miss more than one week of work.
-While disability insurance is not a mandatory employee benefit, it is one of the legally required benefits for employers in the following states, as well as Puerto Rico:
+While disability insurance is not a mandatory employee benefit in most states, it is one of the legally required benefits for employers in the following states, as well as Puerto Rico:

 - California